 How is VWAP used by day traders?

-by lynn.runolfsdottir , in category: Stocks and Equities , 6 months ago
+by lynn.runolfsdottir , in category: Stocks and Equities , a year ago

 How is VWAP used by day traders?